CDPGuidesSupport

 Exporting the report

-The Scan history sheet has one dated row per scan, so a specific change can always be traced back to a specific date — built for audit evidence, spreadsheets, and pivots.
+The Scan history sheet has one dated row per scan, so a specific change can always be traced back to a specific date.
+It's built for audit evidence, spreadsheets, and pivots.

 Next steps